The Key to Training Two Puppies at Once

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-It’s totally tempting to get two puppies at once (in dreams, we imagine having even more, TBH, even though it’s generally unwise to get more than one, and it’s especially problematic to get littermates.)
-But as adorable as it sounds, two puppies at the same time is a LOT of work.
+It’s totally tempting to get two puppies at once (in dreams, we imagine having even more, TBH, even though it’s generally unwise to get more than one, and it’s especially problematic to get littermatesopens in a new tab.)
+But as adorable as it sounds, two puppies at the same time is A LOT of work.
 Take heart, though: the problems you may encounter — feeling overwhelmed by double the training, for example — are common in households with two puppies, and you can definitely make the situation better.

 The most important step is to spend time alone with each puppy daily.
 Besides helping you build a strong relationship with each of the dogs, this will also accustom them to being separated.
 Use this one-on-one time to work on training.
 The pups need to be trained individually before you try to work with them as a pair, because they are going to distract one another when they’re together.